Gnarus-G/sciare/README.md

   help        Print this message or the help of the given subcommand(s)

 Options:
-      --no-ollama              Don't use ollama, use llama more directly [Experimental/Not Recommended] -m, --model <MODEL>          The llama model to use (a .gguf file) --ollama-ip <OLLAMA_IP>  Ip address serving Ollama api, assuming port 11434 -h, --help                   Print help
+      --ollama-ip <OLLAMA_IP>  Ip address serving Ollama api, assuming port 11434 -h, --help                   Print help
   -V, --version                Print version